msisk23/MPC_Project/README.md

 **Global Architectural Structure of the Project**

 Crucial project components and definitions:
-  - MPI: Message Passing Interface - commonly used in cloud computing, has many unnecessary capabilities (unwanted software dependencies) for Secrecy.
-Is also unable to run on Unikernel
+  - MPI: Message Passing Interface - commonly used in high performance computing, is very effective and efficient on a single cluster.
+Doesn't necessarily work with MPC due to physical locations of different parties, and is incompatible with UKL
   - Party: One of three web services used during the data transfer process.
 The "hub" where messages are sent or received.
   - Web: Cloud providers that provide machines were secure computations on supplied data are taking place.
   - Multi Party Communication (MPC): Communication between three cloud services to ensure secure data transmission and evaluation
-  - Main Thread: Current line of communication used between parties.
-Blocking.
   - Secrecy: Application used to securely analyze private data
-  - Communication (Comm) Thread: Non-blocking line of communication to be implemented between parties.
-Using buffers, will allow for asynchronous party communication.
+  - Master Orchestrator: entity that receives IP addresses of parties and passes them to other parties to establish socket connections and open TCP flow
 ![image](https://user-images.githubusercontent.com/61120367/134678604-cf5f5657-4c49-4310-be77-839b6323eb1e.png)
 _**Figure 2: Architecture of the MPC.
 Black components currently in use, blue components to be implemented.**_